boostorg/json/README.md

 ### Without Boost

+> Warning: standalone use is deprecated and will be removed in a future release
+> of Boost.JSON.

 * Requires C++17
 * Aliases for standard types use their `std` equivalents
 * Obtained when defining the macro `BOOST_JSON_STANDALONE`